wtnwin111/interview/src/com/interview/flag/README.md

 22. **Valid Array Window Range** Write a function that is given an array of integers.
-It should return true if and only if there are two distinct indices i and j into the array such that the difference between arr[i] and arr[j] is at most l and the difference between i and j is at most k.
+It should return true if and only if there are two distinct indices i and j into the array such that the difference between arr[i] and arr[j] is at most l and the difference between i and j is at most k.        *NEED*

     *HINT: the basic solution is hold a sorted list of K elements, scan to array[i], remove array[i-K] and insert array[i], and check the distance of array[i] with it's neighbors.
 If use array to hold the sorted list, remove and add is O(lgK), so the time: O(NlgK).